 When I serve this appetizer, I usually only assemble about a dozen on a plate.
 I pile the rest of the salmon tartare in a small bowl, surrounded by crackers, cucumber rounds, and small bowls of chives and sour cream, so people can make their own.

 If you're a fan of elegant smoked salmon appetizers, here's a delicious new one from Cooking Light for Smoked Salmon Deviled Eggs

 HERE ARE MORE QUICK AND DELICIOUS APPETIZERS FROM PANNING THE GLOBE

-Here's the recipe for smoked salmon tartare.
-If you make this, I hope you'll come back and leave a comment to let me know how you liked it!Print
+Here's the smoked salmon tartare recipe.
+If you make this, I hope you'll come back and leave a star rating and a comment.
+I'd love to know what you think!Print

 SMOKED SALMON TARTARE

 A simple and elegant appetizer that you can make in a flash.

 - 1 tablespoon finely minced shallot